Add custom fields

 - Repeat the same for defects, user stories, and quality stories.

 In this example, you have five UDF fields with the cost of one field.

-When you create or edit an entity, the field label will be available as a displayable field.
+When you create or edit an entity, the field label becomes available as a displayable field.
 For example:

 Suppose you want to create a field for your tests, last_run_udf, to indicate the date that the test was last run.
 You can add the same field name with different labels to multiple test entities.
-It will only be counted as one UDF field.
+It is only counted as one UDF field.

 In this use case, you can:

 - Add the last_run_udf UDF field to the Manual Test node.
 Specify a meaningful label, such as manual_last_run.

 - Add the last_run_udf UDF field to the Automated Test node.
 Specify a meaningful label, such as automated_last_run.

 - Repeat the same for other test types, such as Gherkin Test, Test Suite, BDD Scenario, and Model Based Test.